 Ad for Griffith focuses on Hammond role in tax hike

-A new ad for Joshua Griffith, who is running in the GOP primary in the 93rd House District, takes aim at his opponent, Rep. Norine Hammond (R-Macomb), and her involvement in budget discussions last year.
+A new ad for Joshua Griffith, who is running in the Republican primary in the 93rd House District, takes aim at his opponent, Rep. Norine Hammond (R-Macomb), and her involvement in budget discussions last year.

 “Your neighbors are supporting Joshua Griffith because they know what Norine Hammond did,” the short advertising spot on YouTube, paid for Liberty Principles PAC, says.